yeonsoochung/tigers_attendance/README.md

   - Rain = 1
 - Home starting pitcher represented as integers: 6 used for the best starter (ace), 5 for the next pitcher in the rotation, and so on down to 1.
 Since the rotation can change throughout a season, I determined these integers subjectively (see pitchers_list.py) based on the season-ending statistics of each team’s pitchers, such as ERA, record, number of starts, number of innings pitched, and, if necessary, previous season’s performance.
 - Opponent starting pitchers were categorized in the same manner as home starters.
 - Tigers’ win rate entering each game.
-The first 15 home games’ win rate were replaced with the previous season’s final win rate due to avoid.
+The first 15 home games’ win rate were replaced with the previous season’s final win rate.
 - Attendance is the dependent variable to be predicted.
-Since home-openers consistently bring full-stadium crowds, the average home-opener attendance in the training data was used to predict the attendance of home-openers.
+Since home-openers consistently bring full-stadium crowds, I used the average of the training data's home-opener attendances to predict the attendance of 2018-2019 home-openers.

+## Data Analysis and Model Building
+Below is a correlation heat map chart of the features.